“[You] don’t have to change your goal. Change your path, be willing to, and don’t see that as a failure. That’s just life.” -Diane Hendricks

 So let’s do that and be free to be our imperfect, wonderful selves.

 P.S.
 I’d love to hear your own personal story of overcoming perfectionism — email me anytime or comment below!

 P.P.S.
-Don’t miss an inspiring beat — sign up for the Weekly Inspiration Newsletter today!
+Don’t miss an inspiring beat — sign up for the monthly Inspiration Newsletter today!